shuhaowu/runefoil/TECHNICAL.md

 Performed by nftables within the container before and after runelite execution.
 We get all the worlds via Jagex's proprietary API and then translates the hostnames into IP addresses we are allowed to contact.
 We also allow connectivity to the MySQL and MongoDB containers.
+Dropped packets are logged via ulogd to /var/log/ulog/syslogemu.log.

 The MySQL container has similar restrictions, as it also runs foreign code.
 MongoDB is not subject to restrictions, tho.